ncabatoff/piinit/README.md

 Note that although the cluster will be restarted when the VM is rebooted, its state will be wiped.
-This is by design, though it's easy enough to add volume mappings to provision-docker-launch.sh (and/or /etc/rc.local) if you'd rather the state be persisted.
+This is by design, though it's easy enough to add volume mappings to docker-launch.sh (and/or /etc/rc.local) if you'd rather the state be persisted.

 # Real environment